 The time in the fridge aids in imparting the flavors of the rub, so I recommend at least 12 hours or more.

 An in-BBQ thermometer (mine is remote) is incredibly helpful for this cook.
 It gives a continuous temperature reading and that takes the stress off you wondering how the cook is going.

-Resting at the end is good for the chuck roast, it allows for the meat to relax and reabsorb all the juices.
+The 30-minute rest at the end allows for the meat to relax and reabsorb all the juices.

 The burnt ends can be enjoyed wet or dry.
 If you choose wet add your preferred sauce.
 We did BBQ sauce and brown sugar to get the “ends” to caramelize a bit.